-5.03 PAYDAYS Updated effective 6/15/2021.
-The pay period for the non-exempt hourly employees is biweekly.
-Checks for non-exempt employees are issued electronically every two weeks on Friday for each 14-day period ending at midnight on the Friday preceding the pay date.
-If the payday falls on a holiday, checks will be issued on the last working day preceding the holiday.
+- 5.3 PAYDAYS The pay period for the non-exempt and exempt employees is biweekly.
+Checks for employees are issued electronically every two weeks on Friday for each 14-day period ending at midnight on the Friday preceding the pay date.
+If the payday falls on a holiday, checks will be issued on the last working day preceding the holiday. - 5.4 CHECK DELIVERY.
+The Commissioners' Court has authorized electronic deposit of all paychecks.
+All electronic transfers of paychecks will be made on the days set forth above.